xkbcommon/libxkbcommon/doc/user-configuration.md

 ## RMLVO vs KcCGST

-Due to how XKB is configured, there is no such thing as a "layout" in XKB itself, or, indeed, any of the rules, models, variant, options (RMLVO) described in `struct xkb_rule_names`.
-RMLVO names are merely lookup keys in the rules file provided by [xkeyboard-config] to map to the correct keycode, compat, geometry (ignored by libxkbcommon), symbols and types (KcCGST).
-The KcCGST data is the one used by XKB and libxkbcommon to map keys to actual symbols.
+Due to how XKB is configured, there is no such thing as a "layout" in XKB itself, or, indeed, any of the rules, models, variant, options ([RMLVO]) described in `struct xkb_rule_names`.
+[RMLVO] names are merely lookup keys in the rules file provided by [xkeyboard-config] to map to the correct keycode, compat, geometry (ignored by libxkbcommon), symbols and types ([KcCGST]).
+The [KcCGST] data is the one used by XKB and libxkbcommon to map keys to actual symbols.

+[RMLVO]: @ref RMLVO-intro
+[KcCGST]: @ref KcCGST-intro

-For example, a common RMLVO configuration is layout "us", variant "dvorak" and option "terminate:ctrl_alt_bksp".
-Using the default rules file and model this maps into the following KcCGST components:
+For example, a common [RMLVO] configuration is layout "us", variant "dvorak" and option "terminate:ctrl_alt_bksp".
+Using the default rules file and model this maps into the following [KcCGST] components:

 ```
 xkb_keymap {